Veteran's Education Benefits

 In addition to VA educational benefits, there are also Military service scholarships, as well as Federal and State Tuition Assistance programs available.
 More information on these other opportunities can be found at the bottom of this page.

-Eligibility for benefits is not determined by the WSU Office of Veterans Services, but by the Department of Veterans Affairs Regional Office in St. Louis.
+Eligibility for benefits is not determined by WSU Veterans Services, but by the Department of Veterans Affairs Regional Office in St. Louis.
 In order to determine eligibility, a servicemember, veteran, or dependent should complete the Application for Benefits.
 To apply for benefits online, please use the Department of Veterans Affairs VONAPP site.

 See First Time Applicants for complete details of the application process and requirements.